stevefranchak/code42-coding-assessment/README.md

 Despite being a requirement for the internal public API, `EngineerHomework.Models.OrgCollection.GetOrgTree` is not used by `EngineerHomework.Program.Main`.
-In the very first pass of this project, `EngineerHomework.Models.OrgCollection.GetOrgTree` was attempted to be used, but the author felt that it ended up making the code inefficient and contrived.
+In the very first pass of this project, `EngineerHomework.Models.OrgCollection.GetOrgTree` was attempted to be used, but the author felt that it ended up making the code inefficient and convoluted.
 This is because one would need to recalculate tree depth for a given node from a linear flat `List<Org>`.
 Even though the list is returned in recursive tree order, one loses the context of where a node falls in the tree unless maintaining a local stack of parentOrgIds.